joelBIT/nes-emulator/README.md

 <br><br>

 :musical_note:  <b>APU</b>
-  - All five channels (Square1, Square2, Triangle, Noise, DMC) are implemented :heavy_check_mark:
+  - All five channels (Square1, Square2, Triangle, Noise, DMC) are implemented
   - The APU needs some polishing but sounds decent most of the time

 <br><br>